AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 1. Simplify the layer structure by merging/flattening related layers that need to be turned on/off together into a single layer.
 For example, the label "NEW" and the blue banner are merged into a single layer so you can show or hide them with a single click.
    ![image](assets/basic-templates/basic-templates-3.jpg)
 2. Some layers types and layer effects are not supported by Dynamic Media Classic or the Image Server and need to be rasterized prior to upload.
 Otherwise the effects might be ignored, or the layers discarded.
 Rasterizing a layer means converting if from being editable to being non-editable.
-To rasterize layer effects or text layers, create an empty layer, select both and merge using **Layers > Merge Layers** or CTRL + E/CMD +E.
+To rasterize layer effects or text layers, create an empty layer, select both and merge using **Layers > Merge Layers** or CTRL + E/CMD + E.

    - Dynamic Media Classic cannot group or link layers.
-All layers in a group or linked set will be converted to separate layers that are no longergrouped/linked.
+All layers in a group or linked set will be converted to separate layers that are no longer grouped/linked.
    - Layer masks will be converted to transparency on upload.
    - Adjustment layers are not supported and will be discarded.
    - Fill layers, such as Solid Color layers, will be rasterized.